zodax-ai/Zodax_Token/minimal-onboarding-questions.md

 # About the project / Documentation

-The ZODAX token contract is an ERC20 token with additional functionalities such as pausing, burning, and permit-based approvals.
+The ZODAX token contract is an ERC20 token with additional functionalities such as burning, and permit-based approvals.
 The contract is built using OpenZeppelin's libraries to ensure security and reliability.

 # Stats